-I purchased the Klymit Inertia O Zone sleeping pad, to use on top of a Thermarest Z-Lite Sol closed cell foam sleeping mat.
-I used a similar set up on my 1200 mile Lands End to John O Groats walk.
-Then I used a small Thermarest Neoair XLite on top of a simple closed cell foam mat acting as a ground sheet.
-It helped protect the air mat from punctures, added to the overall sleep systems insulation value and was quick to set up.
+I purchased the Klymit Inertia O Zone sleeping pad to use on top of a Therm-a-rest Z-Lite Sol closed cell foam sleeping mat.
+I had used a similar set-up on my Land’s End to John O’Groats walk in 2019.
+On this walk I used a small Thermarest Neoair XLite on top of a simple 8mm thick closed cell foam mat acting as a ground sheet.
+It protected the air mat from punctures, added to the overall sleep system’s insulation value and was quick to set up.

-It’s a great mat, ideal for summer use or as I intend to use it, doubled up with another mat in colder weather.
+It’s a great mat, ideal for summer use or, as I intend to use it, doubled up with another mat in colder weather.

 Update January 2020: winter use

 I’ve recently been on two winter wild camping trips using the Klymit Inertia O Zone sleeping pad with the closed cell foam mat and the Therm-a-rest Z-Lite Sol.
 The temperature was below freezing every night, down to around -2C.

 I found that when the basic closed cell foam mat was under the Klymit pad I was not really warm enough, especially when I was laying on my side.
 My hip was cold enough that it would wake me up in the night.

 However, with the Thermarest Z-Lite Sol under the Klymit pad this was not an issue.
 I didn’t feel the cold coming up from the ground and felt comfortable.
 Both mats together have a similar R value as a Thermarest Neoair XLite but not as warm as a Thermarest Neoair Xtherm.
 I would probably use these on shorter trips where getting a puncture would be less of an issue and less weight or bulk in the rucksack was more important.